After British PM May's speech fiasco, her party puzzles: Who next?

 “Yesterday was humiliating for May,” said one EU diplomat.
 “The whole country, the public mood in Britain is completely from a different planet.
 The whole island took off and is orbiting in their own galaxy.
 How can you turn this around?”

-Sterling fell to a fresh three-week low on Thursday.
-It was down 0.8 percent at $1.3144 against the dollar.
-On the day of the Brexit vote, the pound it traded at about $1.50.

-In one of the most bizarre British political speeches in a generation, May’s address to her annual conference was ruined by a comedian handing her a bogus employment termination letter “signed” rival Johnson, by repeated coughing fits and even by letters falling off the slogans on the set behind her.
+In one of the most bizarre British political speeches in a generation, May speech to her annual conference was ruined by a comedian handing her a bogus employment termination letter “signed” rival Johnson, by repeated coughing fits and even by letters falling off the slogans on the set behind her.

 May battled on to finish the speech and was greeted by applause in the hall and a hug from her own husband, Philip, who bounded onto the stage to embrace her.